stryker-mutator/stryker-net/docs/technical-reference/testing-framework.md

 ```

 The problems for Stryker are:
 1. If test cases have the same name, we cannot distinguish between test cases, so it must be handled as a single test.
-This *single test* reports multiple test cases so Stryker needs to wait either for one failure or for each testcase
+This *single test* reports multiple test cases
+ so Stryker needs to wait either for one failure or for each testcase
 to succeed to establish the correct status.
 The good news is that discovery should provide the number of results to wait for.
 2. Every mutation encountered by the `TestCaseSource` method will be reported as covered by the first test case,
-whereas it is likely these mutations would need to be adequately associated with their realtive test case.
+whereas it is likely these mutations would need to be adequately associated with their related test case.
 3. TestCaseSource is called **before** Testcase start event which means Stryker may set the active mutation too late.
 The only way to handle this is to force any concerned mutants to run in dedicated test sessions.

+### Runner source code
+The source code is available on [GitHub](https://github.com/nunit/nunit3-vs-adapter/blob/master/src/NUnitTestAdapter/NUnitTestAdapter.cs)